 You should unfreeze your credit report anytime you plan to apply for credit, to give lenders access to your credit reports and credit scores.
 Be sure to lift your freezes at all three credit bureaus because lenders may work with any bureau (or all three) when checking your credit.

-When you thaw your credit, you may have the option to either lift the freeze permanently or suspend it temporarily, or to grant one-time access to a particular creditor or specifying the duration of the suspension (an hour, a day or a week, for example).
-If you know only one lender will be checking your credit, you can request a one-time PIN instead and provide that PIN to the lender (just be sure the lender has the ability to enter a single-use PIN when they are accessing your credit).
-Policies vary by bureau, so make sure you understand your options are before you begin the process.
+When you thaw your credit, you may have the option to either lift the freeze permanently or suspend it temporarily, specifying the duration of the suspension (a day or a week, for example).
+Policies vary by bureau, so make sure you understand your options before you begin the process.

 Credit Freeze Alternatives